-Who is eligible to receive HIV Partner Services?
+Who can use HIV Partner Services?

-What services are provided by Partner Services staff?
+What services are provided?

 We will reach out to you if you’ve been diagnosed with HIV.
 We’ll help you determine your needs and get medical care.

 We’ll also ask you about your sex and/or needle-sharing partners.
 If you want us to contact your partners, we’ll do so without sharing your identity.
 We’ll tell your partners how to prevent the virus and let them know where they can get tested.

 We’re required by law to provide these services.

 How will you contact my sex and/or needle-sharing partners?

 We will discuss your options with you before contacting your partners.
 Your options include: